flokoe/bash-hackers-wiki/docs/commands/builtin/printf.md

   `%G`           Same as `%g`, but print it like `%E` `%c`           Interprets the associated argument as **char**: only the first character of a given argument is printed `%s`           Interprets the associated argument literally as string `%n`           Assigns the number of characters printed so far to the variable named in the corresponding argument.
-Can\'t specify an array index.
+Can't specify an array index.
 If the given name is already an array, the value is assigned to the zeroth element.
   `%a`           Interprets the associated argument as **double**, and prints it in the form of a C99 [hexadecimal floating-point literal](http://www.exploringbinary.com/hexadecimal-floating-point-constants/).
   `%A`           Same as `%a`, but print it like `%E` `%(FORMAT)T`   output the date-time string resulting from using `FORMAT` as a format string for `strftime(3)`.
 The associated argument is the number of seconds since Epoch, or `-1` (current time) or `-2` (shell startup time).
 If no corresponding argument is supplies, the current time is used as default